Bayesian iterative screening in ultra-high dimensional linear regressions: A Bayesian iterative screening method

 Set $\gamma^{(m+1)}= \gamma^{(m)} + e_{i_{m+1}}$. \barba Using the same argument as \eqref{eq:equivalence}, the $i_{m+1}$st variable has the highest posterior probability of being included given that $i_1,i_2,\ldots,i_m$ have already been included in the model.
 BITS although is not guaranteed to produce the posterior mode, or any other standard summary measures of the posterior distribution $f(\gamma | y)$, in the next section we show that it enjoys screening consistency.

-\begin{remark} Since, with $r_j = X_j^{\top}\tilde{y}$, the first step of the BITS algorithm, given in \eqref{eq:1stst}, selects the variable with largest marginal correlation as in \pcite{fan:lv:2008} SIS algorithm. \end{remark} \begin{remark} Under the Bernoulli prior \eqref{eq:vsblm-d} on $\gamma$ the selection path $i_1,i_2,i_3,\ldots$ does not depend on the hyperparameter $w$ because the prior is only a function of $|\gamma|.$ However, as we shall see later in Sections~\ref{sec:stopping} and \ref{sec:hyper}, $w$ has an effect on some stopping rules and the screening performance under these rules. \end{remark}
+\begin{remark} Since, $P(\gamma = e_j |y) \propto [1 - r_j^2/(1+\lambda/n)]^{-(n-1)/2},$ with $r_j = X_j^{\top}\tilde{y}$, the first step of the BITS algorithm selects the variable with largest marginal correlation as in \pcite{fan:lv:2008} SIS algorithm. \end{remark} \begin{remark} Under the Bernoulli prior \eqref{eq:vsblm-d} on $\gamma$ the selection path $i_1,i_2,i_3,\ldots$ does not depend on the hyperparameter $w$ because the prior is only a function of $|\gamma|.$ However, as we shall see later in this section, $w$ has an effect on some stopping rules and the screening consistency. \end{remark}